10 No Fail Activities for People with Dementia

 9) $10 Large print playing cards

-Someone in early dementia might enjoy simple card games like solitaire, go fish, blackjack, or war.
+Someone with early dementia might enjoy simple card games like solitaire, go fish, blackjack, or war.
 An older adult in later stages might enjoy simply shuffling the cards or separating them by color or suit.

 10) $16 Pattern blocks and boards